open-ephys/onix-docs/source/Resources/downloads.rst

    * - Version
      - Release Date
      - Release Notes
-   * - :download:`1.0.0 <../_static/downloads/onix-software-releases/onix-pcie-host-flash-tools-x64_v1.0.0.zip>`
+   * - :download:`1.0.0 <../_static/downloads/onix-software-releases/onix-pcie-controller-flash-tools-x64_v1.0.0.zip>`
      - 2022.11.27
      - Initial release.

-.. _pcie_host_image_download:
+.. _pcie_controller_image_download:

-PCIe Host Firmware Images
+PCIe Controller Firmware Images
 ______________________________________________

 .. warning::
-   Make sure that the host firmware image you download matches the PCIe Host Hardware version you have as shown in the table below.
+   Make sure that the controller firmware image you download matches the PCIe Controller Hardware version you have as shown in the table below.
 An incorrect firmware version will not report any error while updating but will cause failures during operation.